+- Is the information complete and accurate with root cause numbers? - Has the state evaluated the causes for the damages listed under "One-Call Notification Practices Not Sufficient" (Part D.1.a.)? - Has the state evaluated the causes for the damages listed under "Locating Practices Not Sufficient" (Part D.1.b)?
+For each operator, does the state review the following? - Is the operator or its locating contractor(s) qualified and following written procedures for locating and marking facilities? - Is the operator appropriately requalifying locators to address performance deficiencies? - What is the number of damages resulting from mismarks? f. - What is the number of damages resulting from not locating within time g. requirements (no-shows)? - Is the operator appropriately addressing discovered mapping errors resulting in excavation damages? - i.
+Are mapping corrections timely and according to written procedures? - Has the state evaluated the causes for the damages listed under "Excavation j.
+Practices Not Sufficient" (Part D.1.c.)?

 - a.
-Is the information complete and accurate with root cause numbers? - b.
-Has the state evaluated the causes for the damages listed under "One-Call Notification Practices Not Sufficient" (Part D.1.a.)? - c.
-Has the state evaluated the causes for the damages listed under "Locating Practices Not Sufficient" (Part D.1.b)?
-For each operator, does the state review the following? - d.
-Is the operator or its locating contractor(s) qualified and following written procedures for locating and marking facilities? - e.
-Is the operator appropriately requalifying locators to address performance deficiencies? - f.
-What is the number of damages resulting from mismarks? - g.
-What is the number of damages resulting from not locating within time requirements (no-shows)? - h.
-Is the operator appropriately addressing discovered mapping errors resulting in excavation damages? - i.
-Are mapping corrections timely and according to written procedures? - j.
-Has the state evaluated the causes for the damages listed under "Excavation Practices Not Sufficient" (Part D.1.c.)?

-- a.
 Yes, each report is reviewed by NY DPS staff for accuracies and entered their Performance Measures Report. - b. & c.
 Yes, this is reviewed by NY DPS staff and entered their Performance Measures Report. - d.
 Yes, this is reviewed during the construction inspection and when a damage report has been submitted. - e.
 No, the operator uses a contractor firm for personnel to locate facilities.
 The contractor does not requalify an individual if they mismark a facility.
 They release the individual from employment. - f.
-In CY2021 the number was 358. - g.
+In CY2022 the number was 318. - g.
 Unknow due to NY Dig Law does not allow the contractor to dig until the operator has located their facilities. - h.
-Yes, this has been found to have occurred and NY DPS has issued fines.
-These fines have encourage the operator to make corrections to their mapping errors. - i.
-Yes.
-This is reviewed during an office or field inspection or incident investigation. - j.
-Yes, this is reviewed and reported in the 2021 Performance Measures Report.
+Yes, this has been found to have occurred and NY DPS has issued fines against the operator.
+This action has resulted in the operator taking action to correction their maps. - i.
+Yes - j.
+Yes, this is reviewed and reported in the 2022 Performance Measures Report.

-a.
+- a.
 What stakeholder group is causing the highest number of damages to the pipelines?
-Operator, contractor, locating company or public.

-b.
-Has the state verified the operator is appropriately focusing damage prevention education and training to stakeholders causing the most damages?
+Operator, contractor, locating company or public. - b.
+Has the state verified the operator is appropriately focusing damage prevention education and training to stakeholders causing the most damages? - c.

-- c.
 Has the state evaluated which of the following best describes the reason for the excavation damages; i.e., operator or contractor not following written procedures, failure to maintain marks, failure to support exposed facilities, failure to use hand tools were required, failure to test-hole (pot hole), improper backfilling practices, failure to maintain clearance or insufficient excavation practices. - d.
 Has the state verified the operator is appropriately focusing damage prevention education and training to address the causes of excavation damages?

 - a.
-Excavators continue to cause the highest number of damages. - b.
+Excavators continue to be the highest number of damages. - b.
 Yes, this is accomplished via training and enforcement action taken by NY DPS.
 Anyone doing work for a municipality or local government must obtain training from the One Call Center before excavating. - c.
-"Failure to maintain clearance" is the main reason for excavation damages in the State of New York for calendar year 2021. - d.
+"Failure to use hand tools were required" is the main reason for excavation damages in the State of New York for calendar year 2022. - d.
 Yes, this is reviewed and checked during office/field inspections.